David-Way/david-way.github.io/content/blog/accessibility-bootcamp-takeaways/accessibility-bootcamp-takeaways.md

 date: 2024-11-02
 tags:
   - a11y
+  - design process
 ---

 I would consider myself reasonably familiar with the accessibility domain.
 Still, as I've had very little formal training, I decided to attend an accessibility boot camp recently.
 I was looking forward to better understanding the gaps in my knowledge and converting some of those unknowns into known unknowns.
 It was a fantastic experience, and very encouraging to see how people engaged the team was.
 These were my takeaways from the 16-hour event.

 ## Impact on User Experience: How does accessibility create a more inclusive user experience?

 Accessible design is good design.
+It removes or lowers barriers and improves the experience for all users with and without disabilities.

 {% blockquote "Wikipedia", "https://en.wikipedia.org/wiki/Curb_cut_effect" %}
 The curb cut effect is the phenomenon of disability-friendly features being used and appreciated by a larger group than the people they were designed for.
 For example, many hearing people use closed captioning.
 The phenomenon is named for curb cuts – miniature ramps comprising parts of sidewalk – which were first made for wheelchair access in particular places, but are now ubiquitous and no longer widely recognized as a disability-accessibility feature.
 The curb cut effect is a subset of universal design, which is the purposeful design of an environment so that it is accessible to all people regardless of ability or disability.
 {% endblockquote %}

-Accessibility removes or lowers barriers and improves the experience for all users with and without disabilities.

 These benefits extend to those with permanent, temporary, or situational disabilities as well as those of us with future disabilities.
 The [WHO ICF report](https://www.who.int/health-topics/disability) estimated 1.3 billion people – about 16% of the global population – currently experience significant disability.